Äänekoski: Villages

-Besides these official divisions, the following villages or neighborhoods are also informally recognized: Hietama, Hirvaskangas, Laajaranta, Liimattala, Mämme, Parantala ja Rannankylä.
+Besides these official divisions, the following villages or neighborhoods are also informally recognized: Hietama, Hirvaskangas, Laajaranta, Liimattala, Mämme, Parantala and Rannankylä.

 Nature

 The area is heavily forested.
 It is also defined by the fractured Lake Keitele, which stretches generally in the southwest-northeast direction from Äänekoski center to the open waters of Keitele proper in Havusalmi, but which has multiple bays in the perpendicular, southeast-northwest direction.

 There are 13 Natura 2000 protected areas in Äänekoski.
 These include esker areas, waters rich in bird life and part of the Hitonhauta-Kylmähauta-Hirvasjoki ravine area, which extends from Äänekoski to Laukaa.

 There are altogether 170 lakes in Äänekoski.
 The biggest lakes are Keitele, Kuhnamo and Niinivesi.

 One of the world's smallest rivers, the Kuokanjoki (just 3.5 meters long), is within the area.
 Aatunselkä lake is also located in this area.

 Demographics

 In 2021, there were 18,318 inhabitants, of which 75.8% lived in urban areas.
 There are three urban areas: Äänekoski center (12,899 inhabitants), Konginkangas (445) and Sumiaisten kirkonkylä (church village of Sumiainen, 406).
 Suolahden keskustaajama (the center of Suolahti), Kierälahti and Paatela used to categorized as a separate urban areas, but they are now counted as a part of Äänekoski center.